UberDever/skobki/README.md

 # In short

 It sucks that such formats as `csv` are popular, yet there is no popular strictly tree-based format with minimal syntax.
 But this format exists and its called [s-expressions](https://stackoverflow.com/a/74172551)!
 The problem, however, is that this format is pretty unspecified and tied to a particular language.
-Also, there is a way to extend it to be usable, but it requires adding built-in types like `string` or `date` that remove beauty the generality of the format alltogether!
+Also, there is a way to extend it to be usable, but it requires adding built-in types like `string` or `date` that remove beauty of the generality of the format alltogether!

 This take on the format preserves basic sexpr as a main building block for the tree.
-Instead of built-in types it uses special *lexing directives* that allow to parse particular character sequence differently.
-This way, you get any character sequence as you like without such fuss as commas, quotes or other delimiter junk.
+Instead of built-in types it uses special *lexing directives* that allow to parse particular character sequences differently.
+This way, you encode any character sequence as you like without such fuss as commas, quotes or unnecessary escapes.

 # About